 J.D.
 Northwestern University, 2001

-Jyoti Nanda, a past Co-Faculty Director of the Critical Race Studies Program and core faculty of the David J. Epstein Public Interest Law Program, has been at UCLA School of Law since 2003.
+Jyoti Nanda is the Binder Clinical Teaching Fellow at UCLA School of Law.
+She was also past Co-Faculty Director of the Critical Race Studies Program and core faculty of the David J. Epstein Public Interest Law Program.
+She has been at UCLA School of Law since 2003.
 To date, Nanda has taught nearly 500 public interest minded law students.
 Professor Nanda’s scholarship interests are in civil rights, social justice advocacy and the ways in which children and youth intersect with the juvenile justice system – with a particular focus on girls and young women.
 Her latest article, “Blind Discretion: Girls of Color and Delinquency in the Juvenile Justice System” appeared in the UCLA Law Review.
 In 2013, Professor Nanda founded the Youth & Justice Clinic at UCLA which trains students to holistically address the unmet legal needs of children Los Angeles County.
 In addition, she teaches the Public Interest section of the first year Lawyering Skills course, Introduction to Public Interest Law and a doctrinal course on Juvenile Justice.
 She co-taught Introduction to Lawyer Client Relationship and developed a new class with Kimberlé Crenshaw on Intersectional Perspectives on Race, Gender & the Criminalization of Women & Girls.

 Professor Nanda co-chaired a national conference with the UCLA Law Review titled: Underprotected & Overpoliced: Women, Race & Criminalization in 2012 that brought together academics and community activists.
 As a grant recipient from the Center for Community Foundation in 2008, she worked on the Juvenile Justice Project, a collaborative endeavor focused on addressing educational issues and the racial disparity within the juvenile delinquency system in Los Angeles County.